danomatika/ofxAppUtils/README.md

 Description
 -----------

-ofxAppUtils is a set of utilities for OpenFrameworks application development including:
+ofxAppUtils is a set of utilities for openFrameworks application development including:

 * ofxApp: an ofBaseApp/ofxiPhoneApp extension with optional screen scaling transformer & scene manager
 * ofxScene: a mini ofBaseApp/ofxiPhoneApp for writing stand alone scenes